padames/FTS/README.md

 a path  __`path/to/Main`__, then set the R working directory to that location with the **R** command `setwd("~/path/to/Main"")` in Linux or `setwd("C:\path\to\main"")` in Windows.
-This can be done from he Console panel in __RStudio__ or directly via an **R** command console window.
+This can be done from the Console panel in __RStudio__ or directly via an **R** command console window.

 The assumption of the driver script, *Main.R*, and its helpers, is that all necessary